 Currently, I work on genomic epidemiology of SARS-CoV-2 in Public Health Scotland.
 I use genomic data in order to help monitoring and control the spread of the virus and its variants across Scotland.

-I am a research fellow working in Prof. Ross Fitzgerald’s Laboratory of Bacterial Evolution and Pathogenesis at The Roslin Institute (University of Edinburgh).
-I’m part of a project that aims to apply evolutionary genomic analyses in order to understand Staphylococcus aureus host adaptation and thus combat the infectious diseases caused by this pathogen in both humans and livestock.
+Previously, I worked in Prof Ross Fitzgerald’s Laboratory of Bacterial Evolution and Pathogenesis (LBEP) at The Roslin Institute (University of Edinburgh).
+I was part of a project that applied evolutionary genomic analyses in order to understand Staphylococcus aureus host adaptation and thus combat the infectious diseases caused by this pathogen in both humans and livestock.

-Previously, I worked in Prof. Andrew Leigh Brown’s group in the Institute of Evolutionary Biology (University of Edinburgh), in which I worked on HIV molecular phylodynamics, in particular to reconstruct the viral evolutionary history and geographic propagation as well as the transmission dynamics among populations.
+Before then, I worked in Prof Andrew Leigh Brown’s group in the Institute of Evolutionary Biology (University of Edinburgh), in which I worked on HIV molecular phylodynamics, in particular to reconstruct the viral evolutionary history and geographic propagation as well as the transmission dynamics among populations.

-Before moving to Edinburgh, I worked in Dr. África Holguín’s laboratory in the Ramón y Cajal Hospital (Madrid, Spain), where I completed my PhD in 2012.
+I completed my PhD in 2012, in Dr África Holguín’s laboratory in the Ramón y Cajal Hospital (Madrid, Spain).
 My work was focused on the molecular epidemiology of HIV-1 in Madrid and Spain, and also on reconstructing the viral transmission dynamics, especially focusing on lineages imported to Spain from sub-Saharan Africa.

 yebragonzalo (at) gmail.com